 QBE Malaysia is committed to continuous learning among employees.
-We create various platforms for active networking, which enable a dynamic exchange of views and information as well as connecting us more widely to the business.
+We create various platforms for active networking, enabling dynamic exchanges of views and information as well as connecting us more widely to the business.

-The quarterly newsletters along with regular employee Townhall sessions, continue to play a vital role in our communication with employees to better align with the Company's direction and encourage knowledge sharing efforts across all levels to meet global objectives.
+The quarterly newsletters along with regular employee Townhall sessions, continue to play a vital role in our communication with employees to better align with the Company's direction and encourage knowledge sharing across all levels to meet global objectives.

-In 2016, Diversity and Inclusion initiatives saw the Company celebrate International Women's Day in April and Family Day in August - both successful events with high participation rates and employee engagement.
+In 2017, Diversity and Inclusion initiatives saw the Company celebrate International Women's Day in April and Family Day in August - both successful events with high participation rates and employee engagement.
 The Inter-Department Games were also held with mixed gender teams of employees showing great sportsmanship.